 Activities that place significant physical stress to the spine and joints such as high impact sports or heavy manual labor should be avoided.

-Researchers are studying the use of a drug known as nitisone (Orfadin®) as a potential treatment for alkaptonuria.
-Nitisone, which received orphan drug status in 2001 from the Food and Drug Administration (FDA), has been approved for the treatment of a metabolic disorder known as tyrosinemia.
-In earlier studies, nitisone was show to significantly reduce accumulations of homogentisic acid in individuals with alkaptonuria.
-However, more research is necessary to determine whether nitisone given to younger patients can prevent the symptoms of alkaptonuria as well as to determine the long-term safety and effectiveness of the drug for individuals with alkaptonuria.
+Researchers are studying the use of a drug known as nitisinone (Orfadin®) as a potential treatment for alkaptonuria.
+Nitisinone, which received orphan drug status in 2001 from the Food and Drug Administration (FDA), has been approved for the treatment of a metabolic disorder known as tyrosinemia.
+In earlier studies, nitisinone was shown to significantly reduce accumulations of homogentisic acid in individuals with alkaptonuria.
+However, more research is necessary to determine whether nitisinone given to younger patients can prevent the symptoms of alkaptonuria as well as to determine the long-term safety and effectiveness of the drug for individuals with alkaptonuria.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: